piotrSrednicki/chessRestApp/README.md

 ### How to run the application:
 - Docker:
     - open cmd and go to the project directory
-    - execute "docker build --tag python-docker ." in command line
+    - execute "docker build --tag chess-moves-api ." in command line
-    - execute "docker run"
+    - execute "docker run -d -p 5000:5000 chess-moves-api"
     - visit http://localhost:5000/

 - Without Docker: